Partial Global Recovery in the Elastic Travel Time Tomography Problem for Transversely Isotropic Media: Introduction

 The matrix $\sigma(-E)(x,\xi)$ is always symmetric and positive definite for all $x$ and all $\xi\ne 0$, and so for those $(x,\xi)$ we have that $\sigma(-E)(x,\xi)$ has three positive eigenvalues (possibly with multiplicity) which depend on $x$ and $\xi$; denote these eigenvalues by $G_j(x,\xi)$.
 We have that

-and the latter set consists precisely of the points where $\tau^2$ is an eigenvalue of $\sigma(-E)(x,\xi)$, i.e. $\tau^2 = G_j(x,\xi)$ for some $j$.
-If we assume that the multiplicity of the eigenvalues is constant among all $(x,\xi)$, so that $\{\tau^2 = G_j(x,\xi)\}$ are disjoint, then a classical propagation of singularities result\cite{taylor} states that the singularities of $u$, which are contained in $\{\tau^2 = G_j(x,\xi)\}$ for some $j$, will then be invariant under the Hamilton flow of $\tau^2 - G_j(x,\xi)$ for that $j$.
+for all solutions $u$ of $u_{tt} - Eu = 0$, and the latter set consists precisely of the points where $\tau^2$ is an eigenvalue of $\sigma(-E)(x,\xi)$, i.e. $\tau^2 = G_j(x,\xi)$ for some $j$.
+If we \emph{assume that the multiplicity of the eigenvalues is constant} among all $(x,\xi)$, so that $\{\tau^2 = G_j(x,\xi)\}$ are disjoint, then a classical propagation of singularities result \cite{taylor} states that the singularities of $u$, which are contained in $\{\tau^2 = G_j(x,\xi)\}$ for some $j$, will then be invariant under the Hamilton flow of $\tau^2 - G_j(x,\xi)$ for that $j$.
 Note that if $G$ is a positive definite quadratic form in $\xi$, i.e. the dual metric function of some metric $g$, then the Hamilton flow of $\tau^2-G$ restricted to $\{\tau = 1/2\}$ is exactly the geodesic flow with respect to $g$, and the singularities would propagate in the same manner as the singularities for the scalar wave equation $u_{tt} - \Delta_gu$.
-Thus, the Hamiltonian dynamics with respect to the Hamiltonian $\tau^2-G_j$ describe the dynamics of the so-called \emph{elastic waves}, with $G_j$ called the wave speeds; we will use knowledge regarding these dynamics to recover the elastic coefficients in $E$.
+Thus, the Hamiltonian dynamics with respect to the Hamiltonian $\tau^2-G_j$ describe the dynamics of the so-called \emph{elastic waves}, with $G_j$ called the wave speeds\footnote{For full accuracy, we should call these quantities the ``squared wave speeds''; however for our purposes it is more convenient to work with these quantities, and hence we will refer to these quantities as the wave speeds; in any case data regarding the Hamiltonian dynamics of the wave speeds can be recovered from data regarding the Hamiltonian dynamics of its square, and vice versa.}; we will use knowledge regarding these dynamics to recover the elastic coefficients in $E$.